 Dover cruise terminal 2 is located further out along the pier and is designed to accommodate the world’s largest cruise ships.
 It features a large state-of-the-art terminal building where you can find ATMs, toilets, a tourist information desk, lifts, cafe bars, and all other facilities for cruise passengers.

-The port of Dover is located next to the city center and can easily be reached on foot in approximately 20-30 minutes walk.
+- The port of Dover is located next to the city center that can easily be reached on foot in approximately a 20-30 minute walk.

 Top 5 Things to Do in Dover Cruise Port

-Before I share with you the list of top things to do in Dover on a cruise, I invite you to sign up below and get my exclusive, insider Shore Excursions Guide for FREE!
+Before I share with you the list of top things to do in Dover port, I invite you to sign up below and get my exclusive, insider Shore Excursions Guide for FREE!

 1. Dover Castle